dbeqiraj/Kotlin-Dagger-Rx-Database-Fresco-MVP/README.md

 This is a remake of Filippo Engidashet's App (https://github.com/filippella/Dagger-Rx-Database-MVP).

-The only changes are the use of Kotlin and Fresco instead of Glide.
+The only changes are the use of Kotlin instead of Java and Fresco instead of Glide.

 Libraries used in the project: